Mega & Primal Pokémon

 Do mega boosts stack with weather boosts?

 Yes, they do.
-Weather boost and the Mega Evolution boost are separate multipliers, so they stack multiplicatively.
-Bringing a Mega Pokémon that matches both the raid boss's weakness and the current weather is the ideal scenario for maximum damage.
+Weather boost (+20% damage boost) and the Mega Evolution boost (+30% if same type, else +10%) are separate multipliers, so they stack multiplicatively.
+Bringing a Mega Pokémon that matches both the raid boss’s weakness and the current weather is the ideal scenario for maximum damage.

 What is the difference between the same-type and different-type boost?

-If an attack shares a type with the active Mega or Primal Pokémon, it receives the full 1.3x boost.
-Attacks that do not share a type still benefit, but only at 1.1x.
-This means choosing a Mega whose typing aligns with your team's primary attacking moves matters more than simply picking the strongest Mega available.
+If an attack shares a type with the active Mega or Primal Pokémon, it receives the full 1.3× boost (+30%).
+Attacks that do not share a type still benefit, but only at 1.1× (+10%).

 How do Primal Reversions differ from regular Mega Evolutions in terms of boosts?